linux-china/shiv-demo/README.md

 ### Run the bundled script

-Run bundled script with uv:  `uv run hello.pyz`
+Run bundled script with uv:  `uv run hello.pyz` or `uv run --python 3.13 hello.pyz`

 Why run script with uv?
-Because uv can detect shebang and run the script with the correct python version.
+Because uv can run the script with assigned python version.

 # References